 FormMult = 1 + FormIndex × 0.12 → range (0.88, 1.12)

-Defensive Form (separate channel) compares recent GA rate vs season GA baseline and is applied to the opponent's lambda — not the team's own attack.
+Defensive Form (separate channel) compares recent GA rate vs a season GA baseline and is applied to the opponent's lambda — not the team's own attack.
 This keeps attack and defense form signals on completely separate inputs with zero shared data.

 Sample-size confidence ramps — both signals scale up gradually: attack form reaches full weight at 6 games, defensive form at 8 games (it's noisier).
 A 2-game sample contributes ~33% / 25% of face value respectively — consistent with the same pattern used for rho/tau calibration.